Von Ward named William Monroe boys soccer coach

 “We’ve got a great bunch of boys and I’ve had the opportunity to coach the majority of our high school team during the travel season for many years,” he said.
 “So, there was no real surprise for the boys on my coaching appointment.”

-The first season in charge will be unlike any other though for Ward and his team because of COVID-19.
-The Greene Dragons are slated to take the field in the spring after not playing last season because of the pandemic.
+The first season in charge will be unlike any other, though, for Ward and his team because of COVID-19.
+The Dragons are slated to take the field in the spring after not playing last season because of the pandemic.

 “Our main goal for the upcoming spring season would be to make sure our players are strengthened and conditioned to play at a moment’s notice,” Ward said.
 “With COVID-19 being so prevalent, it’s hard to tell when, or even if, we’ll have a season at all.”